0xDevansh/winter-of-code-2024/machine-learning/week-1/report.md

 - SMOTE created the problem of generating too many samples, which massively slowed down all training processes.
 By oversampling using SMOTE, the random forests model took me 2 hours to train.
   - A friend later suggested me to try undersampling, which solved both problems of class imbalance and too many samples.

 - One blunder I had committed was applying SMOTE oversampling before the train and test split.
 This led to a literally perfect model where all scores were 0.99 (AUC, precision, f1 score, etc.).
-This seemed suspicious, and [I later found out](https://datascience.stackexchange.com/a/15633) that one should over/undersample only the train data, not the test one.
+This seemed suspicious, and I later found out that [one should over/undersample only the train data, not the test one.](https://datascience.stackexchange.com/a/15633)
   - On fixing this, I have a lot of false positives in the final model, and I am not able to fix this, as I can't understand what action to take based on the SHAP analysis.

   ## The final (XGBoost) stats
   ![](https://raw.githubusercontent.com/0xDevansh/winter-of-code-2024/refs/heads/main/machine-learning/week-1/images/xgb_stats.png)

+- Overall, I am grateful for this challenging task, as it pushed me to learn a lot of different concepts and start my journey in ML, which I would not have done myself out of laziness.